AlexOcegueda/ClimateChange/preprocessing/dataset_inspection_results/Historical_Temperature_Records/airs_temp_anomalies/ZonAnn.Ts+dSSt/ReadMe.md

 3. **Converting Columns to Numeric**:
    - Columns with temperature data were converted to numeric types to handle any non-numeric values as NaNs.

-4. **Interpolation**:
+4. **Interpolation and Additional Filling**:
    - Linear interpolation was applied to fill in the missing values.
-This method was chosen because it estimates missing values by using the linear trend of the available data points.
-It is particularly useful in time series data, as it maintains the continuity and trend of the dataset without introducing biases that could be caused by other methods like mean or median filling.
+Additionally, backward fill (`bfill`) methods were used to ensure any remaining NaNs were handled.

-#### Why Linear Interpolation?
+#### Why Linear Interpolation and Filling?

-- **Trend Preservation**: It maintains the temporal trend of the data.
+- **Trend Preservation**: Maintains the temporal trend of the data.
 - **Continuity**: Ensures the dataset remains continuous without abrupt changes or gaps.
-- **Minimizing Bias**: Unlike mean or median filling, interpolation uses surrounding data points to estimate the missing values, minimizing the introduction of bias.
+- **Minimizing Bias**: Uses surrounding data points to estimate the missing values, minimizing the introduction of bias.

 ### Inspection Results